Netatalk/netatalk/doc/manual/Configuration.md

 encoding.
 An extended character (\>0x7F) would be converted to a :xx hex sequence, e.g. the Apple Logo (MacRoman:
 0xF0) was saved as :f0.
-Some special characters will be converted as to :xx notation as well. '/' will be encoded to :2f, if `usedots` was not specified, a leading dot '.' will be encoded as :2e.
+Some special characters will be converted as to :xx notation as well. '/' will be encoded to :2f, if **usedots** was not specified, a leading dot '.' will be encoded as :2e.

-Even though this version now uses `UTF8` as the default encoding for filenames, '/' will be converted to ':'.
-For western users another useful setting could be `vol charset = ISO-8859-15`.
+Even though this version now uses **UTF8** as the default encoding for filenames, '/' will be converted to ':'.
+For western users another useful setting could be **vol charset = ISO-8859-15**.

-If a character cannot be converted from the `mac charset` to the selected `vol charset`, you'll receive a -50 error on the mac. *Note*:
+If a character cannot be converted from the **mac charset** to the selected **vol charset**, you'll receive a -50 error on the Mac. *Note*:
 Whenever you can, please stick with the default UTF8 volume format.
-See `afp.conf(5)`.

 ## Authentication